AndyObtiva/glimmer-dsl-swt/docs/reference/GLIMMER_GUI_DSL_SYNTAX.md

 (note: this is a very new feature of Glimmer.
 It may change a bit while getting battle tested.
 As always, you could default to basic SWT usage if needed.)

-Glimmer additionally provides built-in support for animations via a declarative Animation DSL, another sub-DSL of the Glimmer GUI DSL.
+Glimmer provides built-in support for animations via a declarative Animation DSL, another sub-DSL of the Glimmer GUI DSL.

-Animations take advantage of multi-threading, automatically running each animation in its own independent thread of execution while updating the GUI asynchronously.
+Animations take advantage of multi-threading, with Glimmer DSL for SWT automatically running each animation in its own independent thread of execution while updating the GUI asynchronously.

-Multiple simultaneous animations are supported by declaring an animation per `canvas` (or widget) parent.
+Multiple simultaneous animations are supported per `canvas` (or widget) parent (they do not compete or starve each other).

-`canvas` has the `:double_buffered` SWT style by default to ensure flicker-free rendering.
+`canvas` has the `:double_buffered` SWT style by default on platforms other than the Mac to ensure flicker-free rendering (Mac does not need it).
 If you need to disable it for whatever reason, just pass the `:none` SWT style instead (e.g. `canvas(:none)`)

 This example says it all (it moves a tiny red square across a blue background) (you may copy/paste in [`girb`](GLIMMER_GIRB.md)):